strobelight/gitea/README.md

 - Alias URL is _http://gitea:3000_

 If running Jenkins and Gitea from containers, ensure both on the same network.

+You'll note that one of the "New Items" you can choose from the dashboard is _Gitea Organization_.
+Choose the server to gitea, use a token as credential, enter the owner.
+You can enhance further by picking which branches to build when changes occur in the repo.

 When using with Blue Ocean pipeline: